History of the FIBA Basketball World Cup: Tournament changes, the "Big Three" dominance (1986-1998)

-NBA enters the competition, the United States dominates (1994)

 The 1994 FIBA World Championship, held in Ontario, Canada after original host Belgrade was forced to withdraw on account of the Yugoslav Wars, was full of new sights.
 In 1989, FIBA made the decision to open up future competitions to NBA players (prior to that only European and South American professionals were allowed to participate), starting with the 1992 Summer Olympics, and at the same time dropped the word "Amateur" from its official name.
 Led by Shaquille O'Neal, Reggie Miller, and Joe Dumars, the United States fielded a team of NBA players, known as the "Dream Team II."
 Meanwhile, the Soviet Union had broken apart and was succeeded by Russia.
 The newly structured FR Yugoslavia was prevented from competing by a UN embargo, while former Yugoslav republic Croatia appeared under its own flag for the first time.
 However, neither Russia, Croatia, or any other team were any match for the United States NBA players, as the Americans cruised to the gold medal, winning every game by an average of 37.7 points per game.
 In the final, the United States beat Russia 137–91 in a game witnessed by an official World Championship record crowd of 32,616 that was by far the most lopsided final in World Championship history.
 Only Spain, in the first game of the tournament, was able to put up any sort of resistance against the Americans, losing by only 15.
 Russia and Croatia took the silver and bronze medals, respectively, in their first tournament.
 The tournament also saw the first appearance of the reunified Germany, which finished 12th.
 Asian champions China finished eighth after becoming the first Asian team to qualify for the second group stage in the tournament's new format.

-Lockout, Yugoslavia wins the title (1998)

 The 1998 FIBA World Championship, held in Athens, lost some of its luster when the 1998–99 NBA lockout prevented the American NBA players from participating.
 Unlike the record crowds that turned out to see the Dream Team II in 1994, no more than a few thousand people watched the Americans' first game, an 83–59 victory over Brazil.
 The scrappy Americans, made up of college, semi-pro, and overseas players, did manage to exceed expectations and win the bronze medal over the host Greek team.
 New faces again turned up at the tournament, as former Soviet republic Lithuania made its debut.
 The most resounding debut, however, belonged to the new look Yugoslavia team, now consisting of the former Yugoslav republics of Serbia and Montenegro.
 Despite missing some its best players, Yugoslavia won the gold medal over Russia to pick up where they left off eight years ago.